metauni/metaboard/README.md

 You will need to manually update this file if you want the newest release.

 ### From Github Releases
-Download the [latest release](https://github.com/metauni/metaboard/releases/latest).
-In Roblox Studio, right click on `ServerScriptService`, click `Insert from File` and insert the `metaboard-v*.rbxmx` file.
-This contains the Scripts, LocalScripts and Guis for handling all metaboard interaction, which are automatically distributed when you start your Roblox game.
+Download the [latest release](https://github.com/metauni/metaboard/releases/latest) (look for `metaboard-v*.rbxm`).
+In Roblox Studio, right click on `ServerScriptService`, click `Insert from File` and insert the `metaboard-v*.rbxm` file.
+This contains the Scripts, LocalScripts and Guis for handling all metaboard interaction and DataStore persistence.
 You will need to manually update this file if you want the newest release.

 ## Adding boards to your game